HanadaLee/ngx_http_var_module/README.md

 ## var

-**Syntax:** *var $new_variable operator args... \[if\=condition\]*
+**Syntax:** *var $new_variable operator \[-i\] args... \[if\=condition\]*

 **Default:** *-*

 **Context:** *http, server, location*

 Define a variable whose value is the result of function calculation.
 The variable value cannot be cached and is recalculated each time it is used.
 If the current level does not define a variable with the same variable name using this instruction, it can be inherited from the previous level.
+The -i parameter is used to ignore case.

 The following functions are available:
 ```nginx